API Response Format

 confidence #

-Confidence scores are always present and contain a decimal value from 0.0 to 1.0 that measure how well the result matches the input query.
+Confidence scores are always present and contain a decimal value between 0.0 and 1.0 that measure how well the result matches the input query.

 Higher scores generally represent better matches.